YouTube Kids update gives kids their own profiles, expands controls

 YouTube says it’s now working on a way to allow parents to add more content to the app, but doesn’t go into detail.
 It’s also looking into building out the experience for tweens, with a focus on the categories that most appeal to that somewhat older demographic.

 Though YouTube Kids may not be perfect, it has proven to be popular.
-The app is now live in 37 countries, has more than 11 million weekly active viewers, and has seen more than 70 billion views in the app.
+The app is now live in 37 countries, has more than 11 million weekly active viewers and has seen more than 70 billion views in the app.
 (The new kid profiles, however, are only available in select markets for now.
 The full list is here.)

 0